 10 years ago when I taught my nymphing classes I taught 7 different styles of nymphing because knowing all seven meant that you could adjust and adapt to any river situation.

 The 3 best methods when fly fishing with nymphs are Spanish Nymphing, Suspension Nymphing, and the Bottom Bouncing method.
+There are variations, of other effective methods such as French Nymphing and Czech Nymphing blending in when needed.

 I also use these 3 methods for steelhead fishing just by up-sizing everything to the size of the river the size of the steelhead.